douaeelh2/Java-Doc/README.md

     `TreeSet:`
     - It is implemented using a red-black tree.
 It stores elements in sorted order (either natural ordering or specified by a comparator).
     -  Also does not allow duplicate elements.
-Trying to add duplicates will not result in adding the duplicate element.
-    -  Elements are iterated in sorted order, according to the natural order or the comparator used.
     -  Does not allow null elements.
 If you try to add a null element, it will throw a NullPointerException.

          ```java